-The ability to effectively manage and learn from customer complaints provides an important contribution to the strategic aims of Abertay.
-Abertay recognises the importance of being a learning organisation, and actively promotes the exchange of information and best practice internally between departments.
-Abertay shares best practice with other organisations through its membership of and participation in Scotland's Housing Network and the Housing Sector Complaints Handling Network.
+The ability to effectively manage and learn from customer complaints provides an important contribution to the strategic aims of the Association.
+The Association recognises the importance of being a learning organisation, and actively promotes the exchange of information and best practice internally between departments.
+The Association shares best practice with other organisations through its membership of and participation in Scotland's Housing Network and the Housing Sector Complaints Handling Network.